urcsc210/csc210-course-documentation/final-project/instructions.md

 ## Part 4: Weekly Sprint Planning Meetings

+*Each meeting will be graded separately to total 15% of the final grade*

 *Every week, as scheduled with your team's TA between Thursday, November 12 and Wednesday, December 9 - minimum three Sprint meetings*

 Note: each planning meeting will be graded; there will be no make-ups or recovery for mistakes!